-Land & Buildings Date of Valuation Amount Rydalmere NSW 15 June 2012 AUD 9,750,000 Malaysia 30 April 2014 AUD 18,935,482 (MYR 55,000,000) China 18 June 2012 AUD 8,847,905 (CNY 42,170,000) USA 17 June 2013 AUD 2,606,651 (USD 1,995,000)
+Land & Buildings Date of Valuation Amount Rydalmere NSW 15 June 2012 AUD 9,750,000 Malaysia 30 April 2014 AUD 18,391,573 (MYR 55,000,000) China 16 June 2015 AUD 9,415,491 (RMB 46,459,800) USA 12 February 2016 AUD 2,221,923 (USD 1,650,000)

-Valuations were made on the basis of open value.
 The revaluation surplus net of applicable deferred capital gains taxes was credited to an asset revaluation reserve in shareholders' equity.

 Increases in the carrying amount arising on revaluation of land and buildings are credited to a revaluation surplus in equity.
 Decreases that offset previous increases of the same asset are charged against fair value reserves directly in equity; all other decreases are charged to the statement of comprehensive income.
-Each year the difference between depreciation based on the revalued carrying amount of the asset charged to the statement of comprehensive income and depreciation based on the asset's original cost is transferred from the revaluation surplus to retained earnings.
+Any accumulated depreciation at the date of revaluation is eliminated against the gross carrying amount of the asset and the net amount is restated to the revalued amount of the asset.